LaoBench: A Large-Scale Multidimensional Lao Benchmark for Large Language Models: LaoBench

 \subsection{Data Statistics}

-LaoBench comprises over 17,000 carefully curated samples distributed across three primary categories: Knowledge Application, K12 Education, and Translation.
-Each category is further divided into multiple subcategories and fine-grained sub-subcategories to comprehensively cover diverse domains relevant to Lao language understanding and reasoning.
+LaoBench contains more than 17,000 instances across three primary categories: Knowledge Application, K12 Foundational Education, and Bilingual Translation.
+Each category is further organized into subdomains.
+The overall distribution of samples is shown in Figure~\ref{fig:pie_chart}.
+Further details are shown in Appendix~\ref{sec:appendix.detail_stats}.

-The \textbf{Knowledge Application} category includes four main subdomains: History \& Development, Politics \& Law, Society \& Culture, and Nature \& Science.
-These encompass topics such as historical figures and events, political systems, cultural traditions, and scientific knowledge grounded in Lao’s unique context.

-The \textbf{K12 Education} category aligns with the Lao national curriculum, covering Humanities \& Arts, Health \& Environment, Thinking \& Philosophy, Social Sciences, and Natural Sciences.
-This category primarily consists of multiple-choice questions designed to evaluate foundational educational knowledge and cognitive skills in school-aged learners.

-The \textbf{Translation} category focuses on bilingual translation tasks among Lao, Chinese, and English, spanning International Affairs, Culture \& History, Environment \& Development, and Society \& Law.
-This category includes reference translations and employs BLEU scores for automatic evaluation, representing a semi-closed evaluation format.

-All closed-ended questions in the Knowledge Application and K12 Education categories are multiple-choice with one correct answer and several plausible distractors, constituting fully closed-form questions with definitive answers.
-In contrast, the Translation category contains reference translations serving as ground truth.